 Description Due Date Number of Copies (Electronic) Submit to: Self-Assessment Questionnaire Not later than thirty (30) days after Contract Execution.
-1 (Electronic) Office of Continuous Improvement (OCI) Indirect Cost Rate Within thirty (30) days after Contract Execution.
-(Electronic) Finance Cost Allocation Plan Within thirty (30) days after Contract Execution.
-1 (Electronic) Finance Background Screening Affirmation/Acknowledgement Form Along with the background screening results to SFWIB's Quality Assurance Supervisor no later than ten (10) business days prior to employment, volunteerism, or performance of any work for any SFWIB-funded program.
+1 (Electronic) Office of Continuous Improvement (OCI) Indirect Cost Rate The lesser of thirty (30) days of Contract execution or along with the program budget.
+1 (Electronic) Finance Cost Allocation Plan The lesser of thirty (30) days of Contract execution or along with the program budget.
+1 (Electronic) Finance Background Screening Affirmation/Acknowledgement Form No later than ten (10) business days prior to employment, volunteerism, or performance of any work for any SFWIB-funded program.
 1 (Original) Quality Assurance